ctschroeder/tutorials/get-started-with-tableau-master/getting-started-with-tableau-public.md

 You can use Tableau Public by downloading to your computer from https://public.tableau.com.
 Select Create and then Download.
 Then you can work offline without worrying about your internet connection.

 You also can go to https://public.tableau.com and select Create > Web Authoring to upload your data directly to Tableau online and work in their online environment.
 This is good for people who a) have a secure internet connection and b) don't have a laptop/desktop or don't have permission to install software on their laptop/desktop.

+**Please note the interface may be slightly different online vs the installed app. _I am confident you can navigate those differences without too much anxiety._ If the screenshots below aren't identical to what's on your screen, think about what you should do logically given what is on your screen.**

 ## 1. Choose your data source